BPW Ontario History

 Regions were further grouped together into four Electoral Districts.
 Each District was represented on the Ontario Board of Directors by a Vice-President responsible for acting as the representative of the District.
 As with Regions, Districts met annually.

-In 1970 it was decided to disband the Regions entirely and increase the number of Districts from four to seven.
+In 1970 it was decided to disband the Regions entirely and increase the number of Districts from four to seven (currently there are six districts).
 The composition of the Board of Directors was altered to reflect this change: the number of Vice-Presidents was decreased from four to one, while seven District Directors were appointed.
 Some District Directors were accompanied on the board by Assistant District Directors.
+Currently, BPW Ontario's Board of Directors' Executive Officers include a First Vice-President, two Vice-Presidents, Young BPW Vice-President, Treasurer, Editor and Secretary.

 Typical activities of the clubs included special events such as contests for young career women or annual events such as Business Women's Week.
 The organization was also involved in lobbying politicians on behalf of working women, sometimes by meeting annually with the Premier of Ontario and presenting a group of briefs (or "memoranda") on a wide variety of topics, and sometimes by making submissions to various governmental commissions.
 All levels of Business and Professional Women's organizations were actively involved in the United Nations, and the Ontario Club was a member of several other organization designed to promote women's welfare.
 The clubs also conducted fundraising for scholarships and other purposes.